 What’s not to love about High Intensity Interval Training?
-As it’s name suggests, the workout involves various intervals – usually of high intensity – ensuring you get a maximum benefit from your workout.
-HIIT boosts your metabolism while burns tons of calories in a short period of time.
-These are only few of the many benefits you can earn through HIIT.
+As its name suggests, the workout involves various intervals – usually of high intensity – ensuring you get a maximum benefit from your workout.
+Here are the Top 10 health benefits of HIIT from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Helps build endurance- High intensity training adapts to the cellular structure of muscles which enables you to increase your endurance while doing any type of exercise.
 “Journal of Physiology,” posted a study where people participated in HIIT for eight weeks and the results showed that they had doubled the length of time they could ride a bicycle while keeping the same pace.